Risk Evaluation Manual

 The 2012 Petro REM was developed to implement the Standards and Procedures for Application of Risk Based Corrective Action at Petroleum Release Sites (IDAPA 58.01.24), codified in May 2009 and revised in March 2012.
 The Petro REM is for a prescribed list of petroleum-related chemicals commonly found at petroleum release sites.

-The Petro REM includes a manual and software reflecting revisions based on comments received during a public comment period held August 3–31, 2011.
+The Petro REM includes a manual reflecting revisions based on comments received during a public comment period held from June to August in 2018.
+The screening levels and toxicity criteria have been updated to reflect current toxicity criteria.
 The manual consists of six sections describing the risk evaluation process and 12 appendices that provide supporting information and guides on implementing important parts of the process, such as evaluating the vapor intrusion pathway.

 Download the manual here: